 As the Software comprises cutting-edge technology, it is not possible in the current state of computer science to test and verify all the possible uses and to warrant that it is free from all Errors.
 In view thereof, the Client may, if it considers it appropriate, put in place suitable plans in the event of a failure or suitable measures to minimise any harmful consequences of, for example, the loss of data generated by the Software as a result of its use.

-Payments shall be made by direct debit from the Client's bank account, or by bank transfer to the bank account indicated in Appendix 1 (information provided when the Licence is acquired) at the start of each contractual period.
+Payments shall be made by direct debit from the Client's bank account, by bank transfer to the bank account indicated in the invoice or quote, or by credit card via Stripe at the start of each contractual period.

 In the event the Client increases the number of Users during the contractual period, the Service Provider shall issue the Client with an invoice for the price supplement, calculated pro rata the remaining number of days in that contractual period.
 The supplement shall be invoiced at the time the number of Users is increased.